TipTopTournament/Client/README.md

 ## Introduction

 ### What is Tip Top Tournament?

-Tip Top tournament is a tournament manager service to organize table tennis tournaments.
-This repository is the interface for the manager and the participant.
+The goal of this project was to implement a working tournament management software where tasks which are hard to do manually, would be automated and conveniently done without any "manual labor".

+More specifically, it was the task of the client to display the responsive application in an appealing and efficient way such that it can be used by the manager on a PC and by the participant on mobile.

 ### How to use this application?

 For the usage of this application you don't need to install anything.
-You can acces it trough your browser (we suggest Google Chrome) [here](https://sopra-fs20-group-01-client.herokuapp.com/home).
+You can access it through your browser (we suggest Google Chrome) [here](https://sopra-fs20-group-01-client.herokuapp.com/home).
-There are two parts to this application a manager who controls and overviews a table tennis tournament and participants who play against each other.
+There are two main parts to this application a manager who controls and overviews a table tennis tournament and participants who play against each other.

 ### What is a manager?